 Types of Hackers

 A hacker is a person who solves a technical issue by using a computer, networking, or even other abilities.
-Anyone who uses their skills to gain access to a system or networks in application to break laws is referred to as a hacker.
+Anyone who uses their skills to gain access to a system or network in application to break laws is referred to as a hacker.

 There are different types of hackers: